About the Music Program

 - We are an accredited institutional member of the National Association of Schools of Music.
 UMass Amherst is accredited by the New England Association of Universities and Colleges.

-- We offer the following degrees: Bachelor of Arts in Music (BA) or Bachelor of Music (BMus) in Jazz & African-American Music Studies, Music Education, History, Performance, or Theory/Composition; Master of Music (MM) in Jazz Composition/Arranging, Music Education, Theory, History, Performance, Composition, Conducting, or Collaborative Piano; and Doctor of Philosophy (PhD) in Music Education.
+- We offer the following degrees: Bachelor of Arts in Music (BA) or Bachelor of Music (BMus) with concentrations including Composition, Jazz & African-American Music Studies, Music Education, Music History, Music Theory, and Performance; Master of Music (MM) in Collaborative Piano, Conducting, Composition, Jazz Composition/Arranging, Music Education, Music Theory, Music History, and Performance; and Doctor of Philosophy (PhD) in Music Education.

-- Our performances take place in the 2,000-seat Fine Arts Center Concert Hall, 200-seat Bezanson Recital Hall, 700-seat Bowker Auditorium, and selected sites in the Five College area.
+- Our performances take place in the 2,000-seat Tillis Performance Hall, 200-seat Bezanson Recital Hall, 700-seat Bowker Auditorium, and selected sites in the Five College area.

 - We participate in the Five College Consortium; courses can be taken, at no extra cost, at Amherst, Hampshire, Mount Holyoke and Smith Colleges, all linked by a free bus system.
 Music students may participate in special performances such as the Five College Choral and Jazz Festivals.
 See the Five College Music website.